 Unfortunately, these features increase the cost of the car and the cost of carrying out repairs should the car be involved in an accident.
 While they make driving safer, the increased costs counteract any savings you may make.

 Do newer cars have higher car insurance rates?

 Often, yes.
 In most cases, new cars are typically kitted out with the latest tech, which can be pricey to replace or repair.
 They also usually cost more, and the car’s value is considered when insurers offer you a rate.

 Most of the time, yes.
 They typically cost more to buy and, therefore, more to replace or repair.
 As they become more affordable, the insurance rates should decrease a bit.

 Is it cheaper to insure a new or used car?

-The Bottom Line on Vehicle Technology and Car Insurance Rates
+The Bottom Line on Safety Features and Car Insurance Rates

-Advanced vehicle technology could decrease your insurance premiums, but most likely, the repair and replacement costs will increase your car insurance rates.
+Advanced safety features could decrease your insurance premiums, but the repair and replacement costs will most likely increase your car insurance rates.
 In some cases, the effects may balance each other out and leave you no better or worse off.